 Market forecasting models achieve under 1% average error margin on back-testing.
 This is intelligence about markets, not about individual buyers.

-ZoomInfo's Approach: ZoomInfo provides intelligence about buyers within those markets.
+ZoomInfo's approach: ZoomInfo provides intelligence about buyers within those markets.
 The platform's B2B database identifies specific people at specific companies, with up to 95% accuracy on first-party data.
 Intent data from 210 million IP-to-Organization pairings reveals which companies are actively researching relevant topics.
 The intelligence is actionable at the individual contact level.

-🪙 Value Verdict: These platforms solve different problems.
+Value verdict: These platforms solve different problems.
 GlobalData answers "What is happening in this market?"
 ZoomInfo answers "Who in this market should I contact right now, and how do I reach them?"
 Teams focused on strategic planning need GlobalData's depth.
 Teams focused on pipeline generation need ZoomInfo's contact-level data and execution tools.

 AI Capabilities: Research Assistant vs. GTM Execution

+GlobalData's approach: GlobalData's AI centers on Ava, the AI research analyst, which draws on 250+ proprietary databases and 100,000+ analyst-curated reports to answer research questions.
 Every answer links back to its original source for transparency, and the AI is grounded in proprietary content (not the public web), reducing hallucination risk.
 Sam, the AI Sales Analyst, automates market identification and lead prioritization.
 The AI Hub reached over 100,000 users by H1 2025.

-Rather than answering research questions, ZoomInfo's AI identifies why deals moved, which accounts match winning patterns, and what to do next.
-AI agents in GTM Workspace handle account research, outreach drafting, and CRM updates on their own.
+ZoomInfo's approach: ZoomInfo's AI operates through the GTM Context Graph, processing 1.5B+ data points daily and fusing B2B data with CRM records, conversation intelligence, and behavioral signals.
+Rather than answering research questions, ZoomInfo's AI identifies which accounts match winning patterns and what to do next.
+AI agents in GTM Workspace handle account research, outreach drafting, and CRM updates automatically.

 Pricing Transparency: Opaque vs. Structured